electron-userland/electron-builder/docs/Publishing Artifacts.md

 ## Publish Options

-[build.publish](#PublishConfiguration) can be specified in [build](https://github.com/electron-userland/electron-builder/wiki/Options#build) or any platform- or target- specific options.
+[publish](#PublishConfiguration) can be specified in the [configuration options](https://github.com/electron-userland/electron-builder/wiki/Options#Config) or any platform- or target- specific options.

 ```json
 "win": {